NCEAS/oss-lessons/version-control/3-code-versioning-remote.md

 1. Add the remote address: ```git remote add origin https://github.nceas.ucsb.edu/brun/demo.git```
 2. Do your initial push: ```git push -u origin master```

-The `-u` flag sets the upstream tracking to allow argument less pull.
+The `-u` flag sets the upstream tracking.
+This allows git to track changes on the remote branch.
+It also allows argument less `pull` (or `merge` to be exact).
 You only need to set it once (per branch).
+Note that when you `clone` a repository, the upstream tracking is set automatically to `origin/master`, therefore you can directly use `git push` on the master branch without additional arguments.

 ### Managing Merge Conflicts